ongr-io/FilterManagerBundle/Resources/doc/index.rst

 License
 -------

-This bundle is under the MIT license.
-Please, see the complete license in the bundle `LICENSE` file.
+This bundle is covered by the MIT license.
+Please see the complete license in the bundle `LICENSE </LICENSE>`_ file.

 .. toctree::
     :maxdepth: 1